-- 3.11.5 In term of the sustainability theme of sustainable consumption and production, the revised policy no longer makes reference to the need to encourage journeys to be made by train and public transport in North Solihull.
-Consequently, the policy no longer provides support for the sustainability objective "To contribute to regeneration and economic development initiatives spatially targeted towards on specific community groups".
-The policy also dispenses with an emphasis upon promoting north-south public transport connections suggesting any potential benefits of improved accessibility in areas of deprivation would not be as strategic and structured as with the former policy. - 3.11.6 While the policy has the potential to assist with reducing greenhouse gases, and reducing pollution as noted above, these outcomes are uncertain due to the need for development proposals to "have regard to transport efficiency". - 3.11.7 The outcomes across the sustainable communities theme are a mixture of direct, cumulative and indirect minor beneficial outcomes being dependent upon local circumstances for delivery.
+- 3.11.5 While the policy has the potential to assist with reducing greenhouse gases and reducing pollution these outcomes are uncertain due to the need for development proposals to "have regard to transport efficiency". - 3.11.6 The outcomes across the sustainable communities theme are a mixture of direct, cumulative and indirect minor beneficial outcomes being dependent upon local circumstances for delivery.

-3.11.8 Overall the policy provides increased uncertainty in the delivery of outcomes since development proposals are required to "have regard to" rather than "to promote" transport efficiency and highway safety.
+3.11.7 Overall the policy provides increased uncertainty in the delivery of outcomes since development proposals are required to "have regard to" rather than "to promote" transport efficiency and highway safety.
 However, in contrast, all development proposals are to promote and encourage all forms of sustainable transport.
 As noted earlier this may give rise to some contradictions in the application of the policy.

-3.11.9 Ten of the eleven beneficial effects are considered to be potential outcomes; the remaining likely outcome being that of enhancements to the built environment as a result of promoting and encouraging sustainable modes that are of good quality, direct and attractive.
+3.11.8 Ten of the eleven beneficial effects are considered to be potential outcomes; the remaining likely outcome being that of enhancements to the built environment as a result of promoting and encouraging sustainable modes that are of good quality, direct and attractive.